AMPA receptor: Molecular and signaling response to LTP-inducing stimuli

 The mechanism for LTP has long been a topic of debate, but, recently, mechanisms have come to some consensus.
 AMPARs play a key role in this process, as one of the key indicators of LTP induction is the increase in the ratio of AMPAR to NMDARs following high-frequency stimulation.
 The idea is that AMPARs are trafficked from the dendrite into the synapse and incorporated through some series of signaling cascades.

-AMPARs are initially regulated at the transcriptional level at their 5’ promoter regions.
-There is significant evidence pointing towards the transcriptional control of AMPA receptors in longer-term memory through cAMP response element-binding protein (CREB) and Mitogen-activated protein kinases (MAPK).
+AMPARs are initially regulated at the transcriptional level at their 5' promoter regions.
+There is significant evidence pointing towards the transcriptional control of AMPA receptors in longer-term memory through cAMP response element-binding protein (CREB) and mitogen-activated protein kinases (MAPK).
 Messages are translated on the rough endoplasmic reticulum (rough ER) and modified there.
 Subunit compositions are determined at the time of modification at the rough ER.
-After post-ER processing in the golgi apparatus, AMPARs are released into the perisynaptic membrane as a reserve waiting for the LTP process to be initiated.
+After post-ER processing in the Golgi apparatus, AMPARs are released into the perisynaptic membrane as a reserve waiting for the LTP process to be initiated.

 The first key step in the process following glutamate binding to NMDARs is the influx of calcium through the NMDA receptors and the resultant activation of Ca2+/calmodulin-dependent protein kinase (CaMKII).
 Blocking either this influx or the activation of CaMKII prevents LTP, showing that these are necessary mechanisms for LTP.
 In addition, profusion of CaMKII into a synapse causes LTP, showing that it is a causal and sufficient mechanism.

 CaMKII has multiple modes of activation to cause the incorporation of AMPA receptors into the perisynaptic membrane.
 CAMKII enzyme is eventually responsible for the development of the actin cytoskeleton of neuronal cells and, eventually, for the dendrite and axon development (synaptic plasticity).
-The first is direct phosphorylation of synaptic-associated protein 97(SAP97).
+The first is direct phosphorylation of synaptic-associated protein 97 (SAP97), a scaffolding protein.
 First, SAP-97 and Myosin-VI, a motor protein, are bound as a complex to the C-terminus of AMPARs.
 Following phosphorylation by CaMKII, the complex moves into the perisynaptic membrane.
 The second mode of activation is through the MAPK pathway.
 CaMKII activates the Ras proteins, which go on to activate p42/44 MAPK, which drives AMPAR insertion directly into the perisynaptic membrane.